 to feel more comfortable about your visit...

 What should I wear?

-Most of our church people wear dresses and suits simply because we believe that the Bible teaches that God deserves our best.
-When you plan to visit, however, please don't let the standard of dress dictate whether or not you actually come... if you come in jeans and a shirt, we certainly won't send you away or treat you poorly!
+On Sunday mornings, most of our church ladies wear dresses, and our men wear coats and ties; on Sunday nights, some of them dress more casually.
+Our Wednesday night services are attended by people who are often just coming home from work and who are dressed accordingly.
+When you plan to visit, however, please don't let a standard of dress dictate whether or not you actually come... if you come in jeans and a shirt, we certainly won't send you away or treat you poorly!

 Where do I park?

 There is a large parking lot located in front of the main auditorium.
 Please feel free to park anywhere in that lot.